-If you tend to hold stress in this area, it can manifest as poor digestion, bloating, tension, pain, constipation, and IBS.
-It can even cause excess weight gain in the stomach.
+If you tend to hold stress in this area, it can manifest as gut issues.

 Jill calls the gut our power source: The stomach is sensitive, smart, and powerful.
 It feeds our nerves both figuratively and literally; it is the master hand of the gut instinct and the key to living on our own without fear.
 Often what shows up in readings is that people who hold stress in the gut and stomach do not feel powerful, and they are not letting change in.